The Best Way to Activate Your First Party Data Strategy

 Companies usually follow the ordered steps of first asking a user to register, then asking for their credit card for a sale or subscription, and so on.
-All these steps are great opportunities to activate your first party data strategy and learn about your customer, but not every consumer needs to follow those steps in that progressive order.
-Making everyone follow the same path regardless of who they are and where they are in the buying cycle is a slow, ineffective process that can be optimized using artificial intelligence and machine learning-powered solutions like Sophi Upsell, which has visible advantages over more progressive data strategies.
+All these steps are great opportunities to activate your first party data - or zero party data - strategy, and learn about your customer.
+However, not every consumer needs to follow those steps in that progressive order.
+Making everyone follow the same path regardless of who they are and where they are in the buying cycle is a slow, ineffective process that can be optimized using artificial intelligence and machine learning-powered solutions like Sophi for First Party Data, which has visible advantages over more progressive data strategies.

 Sophi’s technology system is designed to get you to the highest value state as quickly as possible.
 Don’t ask someone to sign up for a low value newsletter when you actually want them to take out their credit card and make a purchase.

-Sophi Upsell is fully dynamic and personalized in real-time.
+Sophi for First Party Data is fully dynamic and personalized in real-time.
 Sophi can tell you – through your offer management system – how often to ask for an account signup first and bypass the newsletter all together.
 Or for people who signed up for a newsletter and haven’t given you their name or income yet for example, Sophi can tell you as soon as there’s a chance to trigger ‘tell me more about you’.

 Once Sophi understand the tiers of your offers (for example: do nothing, ask for a registration, get a credit card number), it understands the goal and automatically goes after as many victories as possible, looking at each individual user and their propensity to say yes to a given tier of offers at that particular moment in time.